-What are the best Rock Festivals of Europe?
+What are the Best Music Festivals in Europe?

 Based on the historical impact of rock & roll in Europe, it’s no surprise that it would serve as a Rock Festival hub.
 But, of course, rock & roll takes the reign, as it’s among Europeans’ top two music genres.
 Here are some of the top-rated festivals across Europe: